Connect to the internet

 You will need a Remote Access account to get onto eduroam.
 This is separate from your Single Sign-On account, and has a different password but the same username.
 Don’t forget that your Remote Access login is your Oxford username followed by @OX.AC.UK (upper case).
 Simple descriptions of these different accounts are available on our helpful Your University accounts page.

-If you have a computer that is managed by the CONNECT Managed Desktop service – this mainly applies to staff in University Administration and Services (UAS), as well as those in Gardens, Libraries and Museums (GLAM) – you can access the internet easily.
-If your CONNECT computer is connected via its network cable or your CONNECT laptop is docked, you will automatically get online through the University’s ethernet.
+If you have a computer that is part of the Managed Staff Desktop service – this mainly applies to staff in University Administration and Services (UAS), as well as those in Gardens, Libraries and Museums (GLAM) – you can access the internet easily.
+If your managed computer is connected via its network cable or your managed laptop is docked, you will automatically get online through the University’s ethernet.
 All you have to do is log in to your CONNECT account.

 Other ways to get online at the University